Active shooter: Run, hide, or fight

 The body worn video is chaotic and has been edited.
 Multiple officers can be heard shouting instructions at Root, a 41-year-old with a long history of mental illness who had brandished a fake gun at an officer earlier in the day.
 When situations like this occur the adrenaline often drives officers into elevated state of arousal that requires keen environmental awareness to assure actions taken are lawful.
 The county D.A. in the case has determined that, given the totality of the circumstances, the degree of lethal force directed at Juston Root was lawful.

-In the moments before he was killed by police gunfire an off duty paramedic made an effort to care for root but was ordered to back away by police.
+In the moments before he was killed by police gunfire an off-duty paramedic tried to care for root but was ordered to back away by police.
 The crash was caught on video tape from the traffic light camera on Route 9 in Brookline.
 It was sensational and Mr. Root was obviously traveling at a high rate of speed when he crashed.
 He was attempting to flee.

 “Moments later, he walks onto the mulched area where Root was shot, approaching an officer standing over an object that appears to be a gun.”
 Video that is released reveals police officers warning each other about talking openly on tape.
 Some say there was bravado and even laughter after the threat was gone.

-Juston Root was mentally cogent enough to activate his 4-way hazard lights after the high speed crash and in video that could be seen when he first entered the Longwood hospital district.
+Juston Root was mentally cogent enough to activate his 4-way hazard lights after the high-speed crash and in video that could be seen when he first entered the Longwood hospital district.
 Why?
 A formal psychological autopsy that is transparently guided might find an answer to that question.
-Hospital Police were on guard and had been victim of a homicide that took place inside the hospital itself in January 2015.
+Hospital police were on guard and had been victim of a homicide that took place inside the hospital itself in January 2015.
 Juston Root was here for 41 years living in what he perceived was a dangerous world.
-He came and grew to have an affinity for law enforcement he left without leaving any foot prints or last words.
+He came and grew to have an affinity for law enforcement he left without leaving any footprints or important last words.

 The recent domestic violence homicide in Harlem raises the specter of an essential city worker who killed his sister-in-law while his wife called for help.
 The police stopped the attack resulting in the death of Ubaldo Gomez but not before he shot and stabbed a women in the head with a kitchen knife.
 The fact is that domestic violence has increased during the pandemic as it does at other of life’s stress points.
 Did the fact that the alleged murderer was an MTA employee considered to be “essential personnel” have an impact on his mental health that may have been foreseen?
 What role, if any, did his role as an auxiliary police officer for the NYPD have in the terminal event?
 A psychological autopsy would answers these questions and establish a worst case scenario of frontline exposure to trauma and possibly offer insight into underlying history that may have been anticipated and stopped.
 Certainly the hierarchy at 1 Police Plaza will have an interest in this case.
 The Corona virus has added to risk of DV and DHV.